chrialimbibod/pop_ecol_internship/README.md

 For BIO357 - Internship in Ecology (6 weeks)

 Developed a short and rudimentary function to simulate a hypothetical population of wild boar under 6 different hunting regimes.
-No guarantee that it works.
+Absolutely no guarantee that it works (undergraduate project).

 Files in the repository:
 - simulation_function_internship.R = script containing the function to simulate the population of wild boar